If you have watched Nymphomaniac both volumes I and II, good – they are worth having an afterthought.

 The afterthought is: why, after everything had been said and done, Joe ended up killing Seligman?

-In a film that lasted for more or less four hours, Seligman was a well-written character; he was a self-confessed asexual and, somehow, an unlikely or, maybe initially, the perfect sexual opposite of Joe.
+In a film that lasted for more (or less, I didn’t notice) four hours, Seligman was a well-written character; he was a self-confessed asexual and, somehow, an unlikely or, maybe initially, the perfect sexual opposite of Joe.
 Honestly, I got the impression that Seligman was a recluse who only knew how to read books, eat rugalach using a cake fork, think of Fibonacci numbers, and someone who lacked vitamin D because he never got enough sunlight living in that apartment of his.
 He was this character who was critical to Joe and her every “sexual, perverted, malicious, sinful, blasphemous, and unforgivable” acts of fucking every thing with a dick.
 There were moments, though, where he sympathized with her and seemingly understood her.
 In the film, I thought he was this one person that could genuinely accept Joe the way she was, without any condition and judgment.
 I had hoped he was Joe’s saving grace.
 Using Joe’s words, Seligman was her first friend.
 By these words, one could assume that Joe was safe, cared for, and on her way to redemption because of him.

 BUT I do not know what Lars von Trier was thinking that he ended Joe’s story in an ironic and paradoxical style.
 Why he needed to burst my bubble at the end caused me to look inside my crazy brain and wonder – was there junk inside my brain?
 I had to scratch my head after and pulled a “Thinker Man” to grasp an inkling of Seligman’s unexpected betrayal of Joe’s trust and his murder which was basically justifiable given that he was about to rape her.
 If I were Joe, I’d kill the fucker who tried to rape me in the middle of my sleep too.